-East vs. West Germany are brought back to life in the haunting new young adult novel The House of One Thousand Eyes.
+East and West Germany are brought back to life in the haunting new young adult novel The House of One Thousand Eyes.
 The novel follows Lena, who has had a really rough go at life by age sixteen.
 Her parents tragically died in a factory accident, in case of personal injury leads in realm life it is always better to seek the legal help.
 Because such tragedy in life sent her into a mental breakdown and a mental institution.
 She lives with her conservative aunt and works as a night janitor in the Stasi (secret police) headquarters, where she experiences sexual assault.
 Her solace is her uncle Erich, an optimistic writer.
 But when Erich suddenly disappears and everyone in Lena’s life tells her she never had an uncle, there are no books by a famous writer of that name, and there isn’t even a birth certificate, Lena’s already extremely tested nerves are put on high alert and she must decide if she will accept what she’s told or to question everything she’s known.

 The House of One Thousand Eyes has done what few YA novels have done for me as an adult: taught (well, re-taught) me history.
 I definitely did not remember much about divided Germany, and now I feel like I’ve lived in it for a month.
 It didn’t feel old or boring, it was captivating with hints of relatable.
 It wasn’t until after I put this book down that I realized how deep I’d gone into the dark, bleak, dry existence that was East Germany before the wall was brought down.
 I felt like I was right next to Lena as she lived through confusion, shame, paranoia, and secrecy.
 I couldn’t trust that anyone would be on our side.